vsrinivas/fuchsia/docs/magenta/syscalls/nano_sleep.md

 ## BUGS

-Currently the smallest sleep is 1 millisecond.
+Currently the smallest nonzero sleep is 1 millisecond.
 Intervals smaller than that are equivalent to 1ms.